tthn0/Spud-AI/README.md

 - **Security Enhancements**: Continuously improving security measures to ensure the integrity of member data and our servers.

 These plans reflect our ongoing commitment to pushing the boundaries of technology and delivering a robust and cutting-edge solution.
 Stay tuned for exciting updates as we evolve Spud into an even more powerful and feature-rich robot!

+# 📋 Todo (Temporary)

+- Implement logging.
+  - Include IP, requested endpoint, headers, body, params.
+- API authentication:
+  - Add header token check for sensitive endpoints.
+  - Maybe allow all internal requests from server's IP.
+    - A better way would be to include an auth token for every internal request.
+    - Store tokens in new database table.
+  - Update documentation.
+  - Add site's IP to GitHub's about section.
+- Merging Khanh's branch:
+  - Consolidate views/partials:
+    - Navbar partial.
+    - Favicon partial + theme colors partial.
+  - POST `/api/users` for form action.
+  - Remove password & PSID fields.
+  - Mark inputs as reqiured + make sure input types are correct.
+- Finalize repo:
+  - Add screenshots.
+  - Add a video demo.
+  - Compress all images/videos.
+  - Delete this todo section once all other todos have been completed.